Another View of I Corinthians Chapter 13

 In this article, we want to discuss the proper view of love.
 The commandments of God will be the standard for us.
 We must learn to live by every Word that proceeds from the Mouth of God (Deut.
 8:3, Matt.
 4:4).

-Paul wrote an entire chapter on love to the Corinthians.
+Paul wrote an entire chapter on love in his first letter to the Corinthians.
 To give you some background, the Corinthian church had some serious issues.
 They wanted all of these gifts, manifestations, and mysteries, but their personal lives were a wreck.
 We all start out that way, but there should be change over time if we are truly converted.

 In I Corinthians chapter 13, Paul focused on love.
-What is fascinating is that is that he lists a series of actions that we would normally consider expressions of love.
-He tells us that we can perform those actions without love!
+He then lists a series of actions that we would normally consider expressions of love.
+He tells us that we can perform them without having love!

 - Giving to the poor